WeTechHK/Universal-BCOS-DOC/source/develop/security/index.md

 - **[Hacken](https://hacken.io)** - _Web3 cybersecurity auditor bringing the 360-degree approach to blockchain security._

-- **[Nethermind](https://nethermind.io/smart-contracts-audits)** - _Solidity and Cairo auditing services, ensuring the integrity of smart contracts and the safety of users across Ethereum and Starknet._
+- **[Nethermind](https://nethermind.io/smart-contracts-audits)** - _Solidity and Cairo auditing services, ensuring the integrity of smart contracts and the safety of users across Universal BCOS and Starknet._

 - **[HashEx](https://hashex.org/)** - _HashEx focuses on blockchain and smart contract auditing to ensure the security of cryptocurrencies, providing services such as smart contract development, penetration testing, blockchain consulting._